PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 |<kdb>Shift</kdb>+<kdb>Enter</kdb>|Type multiline text in your console without executing the command|

 Specifically, it is important to get used to not pasting with right-click - by using <kdb>Ctrl</kdb>+<kdb>v</kdb> instead, you get a single input history for multiple lines, you can preview your input before sending it (helps with those artifacts you get when pasting from Teams) and you stop accidentally overwriting your clipboard by selecting something in the console window.

-​​​​​​​Also, with right-click, you sometimes get the wrong order.
+Also, with right-click, you sometimes get the wrong order.

 Oh, and you can [define your own keybindings](https://github.com/PowerShell/PSReadLine/blob/master/PSReadLine/SamplePSReadLineProfile.ps1) if you want to.
 No need to accept the defaults.